 - Bi Level – upper and lower levels

-- Tri Level – upper, main and lower levels.
-May also have a basement.
+- Tri Level – upper, main and lower levels, and may also have a basement.

 All other styles with level(s) below main are considered basements